eliswagel/USF-Pitching-Analysis/README.md

 1) **Get data**
    - Use our sample: [`data/20240512-BenedettiDiamond-1_unverified.csv`](data/20240512-BenedettiDiamond-1_unverified.csv)
-   - Or use your own CSV of pitching data tha you want analyzed
+   - Or use your own CSV of pitching data that you want analyzed

 2) **Open the template**
    - Open `Game_Report_Template.Rmd` in RStudio.